hugoledoux/startinpy/docs/attributes.md

 ## Retrieving the extra attributes

-It is possible to obtain the attributes attached to a single vertex as a JSON object, eg for the vertex with ID 50:
+It is possible to retrieve the attributes attached to a single vertex as a JSON object, eg for the vertex with ID 50:

 ```python
 a = dt.get_vertex_attributes(50)